 Contents (Jump to)

-Considering you can buy a single HD home camera for $200, getting a pair of Zmodo Smart Wireless cameras for $299 (For the latest prices and discounts, check here) plus a hard disk for wireless recording is pretty good value.
+Considering you can buy a single HD home camera, getting a pair of Zmodo Smart Wireless cameras (For the latest prices and discounts, check here) plus a hard disk for wireless recording is pretty good value.

 The cameras may only be 720p models, but that’s still plenty of pixels for spotting possible crime or unwanted visitors.

 The bundle includes a network video recorder box for remote recording with a 500GB drive, that you can upgrade if you need more storage.
 It connects to your router via Ethernet and is a sleek black unit, which matches the gray and black cameras.

 These are mains powered, but connect wireless to the recorder.
 Smartphone or PC apps allow you to watch what’s going on from wherever you are.

 The unit features support for input from four cameras, capable of recording at up to 100 frames per second at 720P resolution.
 It can record in normal mode, intelligent mode or when motion is detected, an intelligent mode only takes a few frames per second when nothing much is happening to save space.

 There’s a HDMI out jack so you can watch footage stored on the drive on a big screen, while notifications can be sent to the smartphone, to a MeShare app, so you can see what’s going on wherever you are.